-Since I started this blog four years ago my personal life has changed – I got married, gave birth to a wonderful daughter – but my commitment to implementation of the UN’s SDGs hasn’t weakened one bit.
-In fact, I’m even more passionate: now it’s not only about my generation, but rather the future of my daughter’s.
+Since I started this blog 5 years ago my personal life has changed – I got married, I am blessed to be a mother of two – but my commitment to implementation of the UN’s SDGs hasn’t weakened one bit.
+In fact, I’m even more passionate: now it’s not only about my generation, but rather the future of my children.

 In this blog, I share with you hundreds of Israeli activity from a variety of sectors in Israel.
 From the government-public sector, the private sector, the non-profits and organizations that work to create significant social impact inside and outside of Israel.

 This blog is for anyone who is interested in “Tikun Olam” and learning how Israel is heading great efforts to advance our world to be a better place.